-The Councils budget in 22/23 is £4.4m with £3.2 million coming from the precept.
+The Councils budget in 22/23 is £4.3m with £3.2 million coming from the precept.
 The precept is the proportion of your Council Tax that comes to the Town Council.
-This equates to about £141 a year for the average house in Weymouth.
-The Council is proud to have reduced its portion of the Council tax by 5% in the past year..
+This equates to about £145 a year (or £12 per month) for the average house in Weymouth.